Counting sheep at night? What causes your lack of sleep?

 I believe that over half of UK adults are fighting a constant battle to get a good night’s sleep.

-Lack of concentration, mood swings, low energy levels and tiredness and irritability due to insufficient sleep will make for an unproductive, miserable day.
+Lack of concentration, mood swings, low energy levels, tiredness, and irritability due to insufficient sleep will make for an unproductive, miserable day.

 In a bid to stop counting sheep in the early hours, I’m going to look at a few more ‘scientific’ ways to avoid sleepless nights.